CartoDB/torque/README.md

 Render big, timeseries data in the client.
 Uses CartoDB to generate a datacube format.

-CartoDB user can use this code right away.
+CartoDB users can use this code right away.
 Specify your username/tablename and datecolumn to get mapping immediatley.

 Have fun!